 Achievement: DAODAS, the South Carolina Department of Mental Health (DMH), county alcohol and drug abuse authorities, local mental health providers and local hospitals continue to develop plans on how best to provide treatment to people with co-occurring disorders and those who visit emergency rooms (ERs) in crisis.
 Over the past four fiscal years, the alcohol and other drug abuse provider system has continued to expend approximately \$1.5 million in state and federal resources to address the issues of co-occurring clients in South Carolina.
 This involvement has lowered the number of clients visiting local ERs to access substance abuse care.
-In fact, in weekly reports released by DMH, and at the end of FY09, only 16.04% of ER admissions were purely substance abuse related, down from a high of 25.9% in fiscal year 2005 (FY05).
+These efforts have reduced ER visits of individuals with a primary substance abuse diagnosis by 10% since 2005.
 Action: DAODAS continues to work with DMH and the South Carolina Vocational Rehabilitation Department to implement evidence-based practices for clients who suffer from substance abuse and mental health problems, with the end goal of increasing communication, sharing resources, and achieving positive outcomes for this population.
-Eleven pilot projects were established in the lower part of the state during FY09.
-While this is an achievement, it is also a challenge as the department and its provider network deal with the local impact of this issue.
+Specific activities include workforce development, implementing screening and referral mechanisms, surveying systemic capabilities of the substance abuse system to provide treatment to co-occurring populations, and planning and technical assistance to implement lessons learned.
+Eleven pilot projects have been established statewide and continued to operate during FY10.
+While this is an achievement, it is also a challenge as DAODAS and its provider network deal with the local impact of this issue.

 • Federal Mandates.
 Achievement: DAODAS continues to be successful in satisfying federal mandates.
-Continuing a steady decline in the rate of youth access to tobacco, the agency documented a purchase rate of 12.4% in federal fiscal year (FFY) 2008, falling to 11.6% in FFY2009 and 10.8% during FFY2010.
-This is well below the federal requirement of 20%.
+Continuing a steady decline in the rate of youth access to tobacco, the agency documented a purchase rate of 12.4% in federal fiscal year (FFY) 2008, falling to 11.6% in FFY2009, 10.8% during FFY2010 and 7.9% during FFY2011.
+This is well below the federal requirement of 20%, and the FY10 result achieves a goal of Governor Sanford's - to reduce youth access to tobacco rates to no more than 10%.
+DAODAS has surpassed the expected outcome.
 Action: DAODAS and its local partners participated in the federally required Youth Access to Tobacco Study to measure reductions in South Carolina's rate of youth access.
 This annual study involves random, unannounced inspections of a statewide sampling of tobacco vendors to assess their compliance with the state law (§17-17-500) that prohibits retailers from selling tobacco products to minors.